MUESdummy/Meta-Universal-Equality-Scale/README.md

 Ensure it's a good time to boot-up or simply 'Pause' session for a calmer or more reflective time for accurate result.
 Choose pause to pause session, or continue for when you last left off.
 Follow it's instructions or question it.
-Using 'Voice Rec' feature within the chat yields best results, boosting effecacy by up to 45% as of v.9.2.
+Using 'Voice Rec' feature within the chat yields best results, boosting efficacy by up to 45% as of v.9.2.